Scoping a Water Sustainability Plan

 Scoping a long-term agreement with respect to ongoing collaborative management of the Koksilah watershed

-The Steering Committee has been struck to implement the workplan associated with the Interim Letter of Agreement (ILOA).
-This workplan includes 3 distinct initiatives to take place through the Summer and Fall 2020 and will inform the Steering Committee’s recommendations regarding the feasibility of a water sustainability plan process.
+The Steering Committee was struck to implement the workplan associated with the Interim Letter of Agreement (ILOA).
+This workplan included 3 distinct initiatives that took place through the Summer and Fall 2020 and informed the Steering Committee’s recommendations regarding the feasibility of a water sustainability plan process.

-Technical Assessment: An external consultant is being hired to assess the potential causes of low flows in the Koksilah Watershed and identify technical data gaps through a request for proposal (RFP) process.
+Technical Assessment: An external consultant was hired to assess the potential causes of low flows in the Koksilah Watershed and identify technical data gaps through a request for proposal (RFP) process.
+See report.

-Outreach & Engagement: The primary purpose of this initiative is to provide information to, and learn from, community members through a commitment to an early and transparent engagement with the community, decision-makers and water and land users about the WSP scoping exercise.
-The outreach and engagement process will be developed and led by an external consultant jointly selected by the Steering Committee and guided by a Working Group comprised of Steering Committee representatives and jointly appointed advisors.
+Outreach & Engagement: The primary purpose of this initiative was to provide information to, and learn from, community members through a commitment to an early and transparent engagement with the community, decision-makers and water and land users about the WSP scoping exercise.
+The outreach and engagement process was developed and led by an external consultant jointly selected by the Steering Committee and guided by a Working Group comprised of Steering Committee representatives and jointly appointed advisors.
+See report.

-Cowichan Tribes Internal Engagement: Cowichan Tribes is carrying out internal outreach and engagement to:
+Cowichan Tribes Internal Engagement: Cowichan Tribes carried out internal outreach and engagement to:

 identify technical gaps and probable causes of seasonal drought and flooding issues within the Koksilah watershed;